Anjoman-e Okhovat: History

 The founder and first leader of the Safi'alishahi lineage was Mirza Hasan Esfahani, also known as Safi'alishah (died 5 May 1899).
 Safi'alishah's charisma and social activities enabled him to attract a large number of followers, including members of the upper classes such as many government officials and the elite from the capital city Tehran.
 Intellectually, the society was based on the philosophical doctrine of the 10th-century Brethren of Purity.
 Safi'alishah was succeeded, in accordance with his own wish, by Ali Khan-e Qajar, also known as Ali Khan-e Zahir-ol-Dowleh or Safa'alishah (died 1924), a member of the royal Qajar dynasty and minister at court.
 Shortly after Safi'alishah's death, Zahir-ol-Dowleh announced the official establishment of the society on 21 December 1899, which gained the recognition of the ruling King of Iran Mozaffar al-Din Shah Qajar (1896–1907).

-Following Zahir-ol-Dowleh's death in 1924, leadership of the society passed, successively, to Mirza Seyyed Mohammad Entezam ol-Saltaneh (Binish Alishah; died 1932); Esmail Marzban (Amin ol-Molk; died 1960); Farajollah Aqivli (died 1974); and Abdollah Entezam (died 1983).
+Following Zahir-ol-Dowleh's death in 1924, leadership of the society passed, successively, to Mirza Seyyed Mohammad Entezam ol-Saltaneh (Binish Alishah; died 1932); Esmail Marzban (Amin ol-Molk; died 1960); Farajollah Aqevli (died 1974); and Abdollah Entezam (died 1983).
 Not much is known about the activities of the Anjoman following the Islamic Revolution of 1979.
 Some sessions were held at the Zahir ol-Dowleh lodge until 2007.
 In recent decades, lodges of the Anjoman are known to have been converted into public institutions.